rickykubler/KINETIC-SONIC-PERFORMER/README.md

 * *Ciaone* file with Max8
 * *CeLaFaremo* file with TouchDesigner

-In order to allow the communication between the modules you have to set up client/servers.<br></br>
+In order to allow communication between the modules you have to set up clients/servers.<br></br>
 For MusicVAE.py are requested as input from the keyboard:
 * MaxIPv4 device
 * Current device IPv4